thorrak/fermentrack/brewpi-script/README.md

 brewpi-script
 =============

-This is the repository for the BrewPi Python script.
-The python script logs the data, monitors the temperature profile and communicates with the BrewPi slave and the web server.
+This is a pared down version of the custom brewpi-script that was created for interfacing with ESP8266 BrewPi controllers.
+Brewpi-script logs the data, monitors the temperature profile and communicates with the BrewPi slave and the web server.

 BrewPi-Script was originally created by Elco as part of the [BrewPi project](https://github.com/BrewPi/brewpi-script).